-To calculate and benchmark your performance, use the lost time injury frequency rate (LTIFR).
+Lost time injury frequency rates are one measure that can help you compare one aspect of the work health and safety performance of your organisation against the broader industry.
 The LTIFR is the average number of lost-time injuries in each industry in Australia each year.

 Lost time injury frequency rate (LTIFR)